 Vessels around 30 or more feet in length may measure to be more than 5 net tons and may be asked to provide a Tonnage Certificate.
 Contact your local Sector for more information.

 Tribal Issued State Numbers:

-Each tribe is entitled to a block of WN numbers with a unique tribal suffix.
+The state of Washington has permitted local tribes to issue vessel registration numbers.
 These are identified by the last 3 letters of the vessel's registration with a tribal suffix.
-See the APPENDIX for a listing of the tribal designations.